mui/mui-x/docs/data/charts/stacking/stacking.md

 If you know the data you are displaying, you can use `'none'` which respects the order you defined the series in.
 Otherwise, it might be interesting to order them according to their properties.

-With `'appearance'` you take into consideration the position of the maximal series value.
+With `'appearance'`, the position of the maximal series value is taken into consideration.

-With `'ascending'` and `'descending'` you take into consideration, the sum of values.
+With `'ascending'` and `'descending'`, the sum of values is taken into consideration.
 Which corresponds to the area taken by the series on the chart.

 | value          | description                                                                                                                               |